 “‘Build it and they will come’ can be a risky online course sales strategy.

 If you notice one thing about those ‘I don't know what else to try, how do I sell the course’ type of posts, you'll see that quite often the commonality is that they create online courses, record everything, build the sales page, etc, and ONLY THEN do they try to find an audience to sell it to.

 In my experience, if you're just starting out with online courses, that's a risky play to make.

 Instead, here is the order I would suggest for you:

 - Validate your course

-Notice that you shouldn't be touching a single ad until you've successfully sold and scaled your course.
-Ads are an accelerant for a great marketing strategy, not a replacement.”
+Notice that you shouldn't be touching a single ad or wasting money on online course software until you've successfully sold and scaled your best online course.
+Ads and software are an accelerant for a great marketing strategy, not a replacement.”

 — Paul Thomson